Orange-OpenSource/floss-toolbox/README.md

-# floss-toolbox (version 2.6.0)
+# floss-toolbox

-Toolbox to help developers and open source referents to have cleaner projects in GitHub organizations.
+Toolbox to help developers and open source referents to have cleaner projects in _GitHub_ organizations, and more.

-Toolbox is mainly written in Shell because this language is very efficient for files processing and provides a strong and rich standard API with cool primitives.
-Contains also Ruby scripts.
-Ruby are shiny gems, I love them.
+Toolbox is mainly written in _Shell_ because this language is very efficient for files processing and provides a strong and rich standard API with cool primitives.
+Contains also _Ruby_ scripts. _Ruby_ are shiny gems, I love them. _Python_ is also used.

 # Environment